maubanel/p4v-unreal/workspaces/README.md

 ##### `Step 12.`\|`BTS`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 You need to make sure the is a `.p4ignore` file in the root of the project.
-If you are going to be adding an existing project to this folder you can download a preconfigured file [.p4ignore](../files/.p4ignore) by right clicking on **Raw** and selecting **Save As** and call it `.p4ignore` (very important to have the `.`.
+If you are going to be adding an existing project to this folder you can download a preconfigured file [.p4ignore](../files/.p4ignore) by right clicking on **Raw** and selecting **Save Link** and call it `.p4ignore` (very important to have the dot before the `p4ignore` as it is a hidden file).
+Make sure you chnage the **Save as type** to `All Files(*.*)`.
 Place it in the root of your project folder accordingly.
+Make sure there is no `.txt` extension at the end.

 ![make sure p4ignore is present](images/sameDirectory.png)